greymatter24/FPS/README.md

        /parameters/ - Contains the settings .txt file which has some basic parameter settings for the FPS
 ==============================================================================

-TODO: Save durations to a file

-      Add Dirichlet process classification of speech and pause durations
+TODO: Add Dirichlet process classification of speech and pause durations

       Add Breath classification